-Christine is a qualified Chartered Accountant from CA ANZ (Chartered Accountants Australia & New Zealand) and presently she is a Partner at KPMG’s Forensic Practice, Melbourne.
+Christine is a qualified Chartered Accountant from CA ANZ (Chartered Accountants Australia & New Zealand).

 Christine is a fan of the sentiments in the Serenity Prayer: Accept the things you can’t change, have the courage and change the things you can, develop the wisdom to know the difference.

 From a Consultant to a Partner at a Big 4 Accounting Firm

 I am Christine Oliver a qualified Chartered Accountant and Forensic Accounting Expert.
 I started my career with Ferrier Hodgson, Melbourne and presently a Partner at a Big 4 Accounting firm in Australia.

 I’m still a reasonably new partner in the Big 4 environment (having been a partner in a much smaller firm previously) and still settling in but so far, the experience has been great.

 I didn’t always plan on being a Chartered Accountant.
 In high school, I was good at STEM subjects, but I didn’t want to go into science and programming was still a really niche area.
 So I took a lot of mathematics-related subjects, including Accounting.